apache/incubator-weex-site/source/references/components/refresh.md

  - Triggered when the scroller or list has been pulled down. you can get `dy`, `pullingDistance`, `viewHeight` and `type` from onpullingdown `event` object :

-  - `dy` : The differencen between two scroll actions
+  - `dy` : The offset between two scroll actions
   - `pullingDistance` : The distance of pulling
   - `viewHeight` : The height of refreshView
   - `type` : "pullingdown" constant string type for this event